nicodoggie/bastion-falls/content/blog/a-road-i-couldnt-follow.md

 So I walked off the road I couldn't follow\
 Off that bridge of woe\
 Into that house of madness\
-And made peace with my sorrow\
+And made peace with my sorrow

-And maybe I was a coward\
-But maybe I turned brave